Updated: October 31, 2023 (2056-57 offseason)

 3 - Lineups/Rotation/Depth Charts: GMs will ensure these are properly filled for all major and minor league teams.

-4 - Disabled List (DL): GMs are expected to adjust for injuries as needed.
+4 - Injured List (IL): GMs are expected to adjust for injuries as needed.
 Players who are out of action for a duration that exceeds that of a sim are expected to be put on a disabled list appropriate to the injury.
 Players must be removed from your DL within one sim of returning to full health and serving their minimum DL stint.
-Note that the number associated with each DL (10 or 60-day) represents the minimum time the player must remain there, not the maximum.Roster notes:
+Note that the number associated with each DL (7 or 60-day) represents the minimum time the player must remain there, not the maximum.Roster Notes:

 5 - Designated for Assignment (DFA): Players that are newly acquired or waived are found in your DFA area.
 Players must be removed from DFA prior to their limit expiring.
 Options include: Assigning players to the active roster (prefaced by a placement on the 40-man), negotiating a trade, giving players their outright release, assigning players to a minor league roster.